Reward management: Motivation theories

 Motivational theories are split into two groups as process and content theories.
+A basic definition of motivation in employees is the capability to change behaviour and the drive that holds one to act towards some goal.
 Content theories endeavor to name and analyze the factors which motivate people to perform better and more efficiently while process theories concentrate on how different types of personal traits interfere and impact the human behavior.
 Content theories are highly related with extrinsic rewards, things that are concrete like bonuses and will help improve employees' physiological circumstances whereas process theories are concerned with intrinsic rewards, such as recognition and respect, which will help boost employees confidence in the work place and improve job satisfaction.

 A famous content theory would be Maslow's Hierarchy of Needs, and a famous process theory would be the equity theory.

 Theories of motivation provide a theoretical basis for reward management though some of the best known ones have emerged from the psychology discipline.
 Perhaps the first and best known of these comes from the work of Abraham Maslow.
 Maslow's Hierarchy of Needs describes a pyramid comprising a series of layers from at the base the most fundamental physiological needs such as food, water, shelter and sex, rising to the apex where self-actualisation needs included morality and creativity.
 Maslow saw these levels of needs being fulfilled one at a time in sequence from bottom to top.
 Employment and the resources it brings are classed under 'safety needs' (level 2) while the workplace may also contribute to a sense of 'belonging' (level 3) and recognition at work can satisfy the need for 'self-esteem' (level 4).

 Frederick Herzberg's motivator-hygiene theory, first published in 1959, argues that an employee's job satisfaction or dissatisfaction is influenced by two distinct sets of factors and also that satisfaction and dissatisfaction were not at opposite ends of the same continuum but instead needed to be measured separately.
 The two sets of factors are motivator factors and hygiene factors.
 According to Herzberg, real motivation comes from the work itself, from completing tasks, while the role of reward is to prevent dissatisfaction arising.